-If you are fired or forced to resign within six months of the following occurrences, you may have been wrongfully terminated.
+You may have been wrongfully terminated if you are fired or forced to resign within six months of the following occurrences.

 Sexual harassment, discrimination, and retaliation have all been reported to you.

-You were fired after coming back from medical leave or asking for permission to go on one.
+You were fired after returning from medical leave or asking for permission to go on one.

 You were fired after you asked for a job accommodation because of an injury,

-You were fired after you've filed a discrimination complaint with Human Resources.
+You were fired after you filed a discrimination complaint with Human Resources.

-You were fired after you've filed a complaint concerning unpaid overtime, missed meals, or rest periods.
+You were fired after you filed a complaint concerning unpaid overtime, missed meals, or rest periods.

-You were fired after you've refused to perform anything illegal.
+You were fired after you refused to perform anything illegal.

 Although California law protects employees from wrongful termination, employees are frequently exploited due to a lack of understanding of the law's complexities.
 Furthermore, some fired employees may be confused if their dismissal was "wrongful."
 As a result, wrongful dismissal can happen in several situations and for various reasons.

-If you suspect you were fired illegally, you should call one of our prescreened Los Angeles Employment Lawyers right once.
+If you suspect you were fired illegally, you should call one of our prescreened Los Angeles wrongful termination Lawyers right once.

 How Do I File A Wrongful Termination Claim?

 To appropriately safeguard their rights in some wrongful termination cases, claimants must follow a specific procedure.
 Employees are protected by both federal and state legislation.
-Your California Employment Attorney can help you file a claim properly and ensure that the process goes as smoothly as possible.
+Your California Wrongful Termination Attorney can help you file a claim properly and ensure that the process goes as smoothly as possible.

-The Equal Employment Opportunity Commission (EEOC) is a federal administrative agency responsible for investigating claims of workplace discrimination and, if necessary, wrongful termination due to discrimination.
+The Equal Employment Opportunity Commission (EEOC) is a federal administrative agency responsible for investigating workplace discrimination claims and, if necessary, wrongful termination due to discrimination.